mracul/doc-summarizer/README.md

 **C. Ask a Question**

 Once your data is ingested, you can ask questions.
-The pipeline will retrieve the relevant context and generate an answer using Mistral Large.
+The pipeline will retrieve the relevant context and generate an answer.

 ```bash
 python -m rag_builder.main ask "What is the Workforce module in CAMEL AI?" --name my-document-index